watcharasima/cloudflare-docs/src/content/docs/pipelines/sources/Workers.md

 import { Render, PackageManagers } from "~/components"

+# Send records from a Worker

 You can send records to your Pipeline directly from a [Cloudflare Worker](/workers/).
 To do so, you need to:
 1. Create a Worker
 2. Create a Pipeline
 3. Add your Pipeline as a binding in your Workers' `wrangler.toml` file
 4. Write your Worker, to send records to your Pipeline
+5. Deploy your Worker
+6. Verify in R2

 ## 1. Create a Worker
 Create a Cloudflare Worker if you don't alreadyåhave one.
 This Worker will send records to your Pipeline.